Experience the Majestic Beauty: Top Natural Landscapes of the Azores Islands

 11. Islets of São Jorge Island, Azores

 A visit to São Jorge would not be complete without taking some time to admire the beautiful islets located just off the island's coast.
-Ponta dos Rosais is a nature reserve and natural monument that stretches from the coastal cliffs of Pico dos Castelos on the southern coast to northern cliffs and pasture lands of Chã do Areeiro.
-This beautiful point also has several islets dotting the coast, and is an excellent spot for diving or boat tours.
+Ponta dos Rosais is a nature reserve and natural monument that stretches from the coastal cliffs of Pico dos Castelos on the southern coast to the northern cliffs and pasture lands of Chã do Areeiro.
+This beautiful point also has several islets dotting the coast and is an excellent spot for diving or boat tours.
 Head to the eastern tip of the island to observe the Islet of Topo, another nature reserve that is a nesting ground for many seabirds and home to some endemic flora of the Azores.

 12. Serra do Cume in Terceira Island, Azores

 One of the most popular attractions on Terceira Island, the spectacular Serra do Cume, is actually the result of a volcanic eruption.
-This flat "patchwork" plain was once a volcanic crater, and is now a large stretch of vibrant green pasture land divided by basalt rock walls.
+This flat "patchwork" plain was once a volcanic crater and is now a large stretch of vibrant green pasture land divided by basalt rock walls.
 At its highest point, Serra do Cume rises to 545 meters (1,788 ft) in height, allowing for wide, panoramic views and excellent visibility.
-From one of its faces, you can see the city of Praia da Vitória and its nearby bay, and even Lajes Air Base.
+From one of its faces, you can see the city of Praia da Vitória and its nearby bay and even Lajes Air Base.
 The other side offers an equally enchanting view of the immense plain and its vegetation, set just beyond the natural stone walls.

 13. Algar do Carvão in Terceira Island, Azores

 Descend 90 meters (300 ft) down into one of the only volcanoes in the world that you can actually enter and explore!
-Algar do Carvão is an ancient lava tube and volcanic chimney that was formed approximately 3,200 years ago, and it is quite the sight to behold.
+Algar do Carvão is an ancient lava tube and volcanic chimney that was formed approximately 3,200 years ago, and it is quite a sight to behold.
 This popular spot is a natural reserve with limited visiting hours, so be sure to plan ahead and put it at the top of your list.

 14. Monte Brasil in Terceira Island, Azores